Posted by MIT Sloan Executive Education - 16 days ago

 Posted by MIT Sloan Executive Education - 6 months and 1 day ago

 “No big!
 Only 12,000 people here,” kidded Academy Award winner Viola Davis as she took the stage for the morning keynote of the 2017 Massachusetts Conference for Women.
 MIT Sloan Executive Education, alongside other MIT schools and programs, was in attendance at this 13th year of the largest women's conference in the country.

 Posted by MIT Sloan Executive Education - 9 months and 23 days ago

 Earlier this month, a memo written by (former) Google employee James Damore went viral.
 The controversial, ten-page letter suggested the company has fewer female engineers because men are better suited for the job.
 Damore argued that Google’s initiatives to increase diversity is actually a discriminatory policy, and that a liberal bias throughout management makes it difficult to discuss the issue internally.
 The debates kicked up by this event continue to rage on.

-Posted by MIT Sloan Executive Education - 8 months and 19 days ago
+Posted by MIT Sloan Executive Education - 1 year and 1 month and 15 days ago

 Guest post by Isabelle Bettez, President and CEO of 8D Technologies, Inc. Bettez was a participant in MIT Sloan's Entrepreneurship Development Program in 2008.
 Her company, which she co-founded with her brother Jean-Sebastien Bettez, develops hardware and software that has formed the backbone of some of the most popular bike sharing systems worldwide.
 The Montreal-based company has received numerous awards for its solution; most recently the company was awarded the 2017 Mercuriades award for web and mobile technology development.